Malekbennabi3/DeepFake_Detection_TER/README.md

-# TER_Notebooks

 # Objectives of the project:
-The main objective of this work is to propose deep learning-based methods for binary image classification. for binary image classification (True/False) and then to evaluate the performance of these implemented approaches.
+The main objective of this work is to propose deep learning-based methods for binary image classification (True/Fake) and then to evaluate the performance of these implemented approaches.

 # The implemented approches
 In this project we have implemented 3 distinct approaches, each based on a very specific technique: